This is the first in a 2-blog series breaking down why you can’t ignore your SEO when developing online content.

 With any good SEO development, start with your keyword (next month we discover all the fun of keywords).
-For today, this blog assumes you’ve been provided with a keyword list from your SEO provider or one you ran yourself via a platform, such as Google Adwords or Keyword Spy.
+For today, this blog assumes you’ve been provided with a keyword list from your SEO provider or one you ran yourself via a platform, such as Google Adwords or Keyword Tool.

 Let’s dive on in, shall we?

 When developing your SEO, it is important to make sure that you make good use of the title tag for every individual website page.
 The title tag is a great way for search engines AND your audience to understand what your page is about in a quick scan.
 When working with your brand and keywords, you’re able to weave in personality behind what you do.